Argument from beauty

-The argument from beauty (also the aesthetic argument) is an argument for the existence of a realm of immaterial ideas or, most commonly, for the existence of God, that roughly states that the elegance of the laws of physics or the elegant laws of mathematics is evidence of a creator deity who has arranged these things to be beautiful (aesthetically pleasing, or "good") and not ugly.
+The argument from beauty (also the aesthetic argument) is an argument for the existence of a realm of immaterial ideas or, most commonly, for the existence of God, that roughly states that the evident beauty in nature, art and music and even in more abstract areas like the elegance of the laws of physics or the elegant laws of mathematics is evidence of a creator deity who has arranged these things to be beautiful (aesthetically pleasing, or "good") and not ugly.

 Plato argued there is a transcendent plane of abstract ideas, or universals, which are more perfect than real-world examples of those ideas.
 Later philosophers connected this plane to the idea of goodness, beauty, and then the Christian God.

 Various observers have also argued that the experience of beauty is evidence of the existence of a universal God.
 Depending on the observer, this might include artificially beautiful things like music or art, natural beauty like landscapes or astronomical bodies, or the elegance of abstract ideas like the laws of mathematics or physics.

-The best-known defender of the aesthetic argument is Richard Swinburne.